KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 When Abigail was young, she didn't like math, science, and computers.
 Her parents would show her how to do a chore, then leave her to do it herself.
 She credits them with having taught her how to bring people into open source.
 That is her purpose in life.

-In 2017, after her undergraduate studies, she took part in a Django Girls workshop with DjangoCon US Organizer Noah as her mentor.
+In 2017, after her undergraduate studies, she took part in a Django Girls workshop with DjangoCon US Organizer Noah Alorwu as her mentor.
 She was encouraged to give back by teaching other women how to code.
 She went on to be an organizer or mentor at 25 events with 500+ participants in cities and and remote areas of Ghana.
 She was happy to be the first female mentor, but not satisfied.
 She encouraged other women to become involved.

 Only two years later, at PyCon Africa Django Girls workshop in Ghana, all of the coaches were women.
 It was a proud moment and a result of that effort.